liddiard/react-kofi-overlay/README.md

 This has some limitations:

 - Only a few choices for button CTA (call-to-action text)
-- Limited selection of background color choices
+- Limited selection of background colors
 - Requires you to load a `<script>` tag from their CDN, which creates a global variable, and you then need to call a method on that global to render the donate button.
 Few potential issues with that:
   - Requires an extra network request on every page load
   - Doesn't work well with modern JS bundling + import/export syntax